-Over the course of Troubles in Northern Ireland there were 16 people who "disappeared".
-The Provisional IRA has admitted responsibility for 13 victims, mostly in a statement issued in 1999.
-One victim was admitted to by the INLA.
-No attribution has been given to the others.
+Over the course of Troubles in Northern Ireland there were 17 people who "disappeared".
+Republican paramilitaries have admitted responsibility for the majority.
 To date, the remains of thirteen of the Disappeared have been recovered, eleven of whom have been recovered through the ICLVR’s efforts.
 The overriding priority for the ICLVR is to return the remains of the victims to their families in order that they can receive a dignified burial and that the families may, in some measure at least, achieve some resolution or closure with regard to the deaths of their loved ones.
-Three victims remain to be located.
+Four victims remain to be located.

 Those who have yet to be recovered

 Joseph Lynskey was a former Cistercian monk from the Beechmount area of west Belfast.
 He went missing during the summer of 1972.
 His remains have yet to be located.

 Columba McVeigh from Donaghmore, Co.
 Tyrone was 19 years old when he was abducted and killed in October 1975.
 Although extensive searches, based on information received, have been carried out at Bragan bog in Co.
 Monaghan his remains have yet to be recovered.